 - Ensure all eligible voters can receive a vote by mail ballot.

 - Provide multiple voting access points in advance of and on election day.
 Every state that conducts elections by mail also provides in-person voting options leading up to and through Election Day.
 These centers can also provide voters with disabilities, or who require language assistance with in-person help.

-- For Native American voters, in addition to maintaining in-person voting centers, states like Washington and Colorado provide models for how vote by mail can be supplemented by complimentary systems that allow tribal buildings to be used as mailing addresses.
+- For Native American voters, in addition to maintaining in-person voting centers, states like Washington and Colorado provide models for how to vote by mail can be supplemented by complementary systems that allow tribal buildings to be used as mailing addresses.

 - Allow voters who lack a permanent address or use a P.O. box or to list the county clerk’s office as their mailing address at which they would receive their ballot.